Frequently Asked Questions

 Some therapy considerations require time in sessions, such as feelings of trust and connection, and how much value you’re getting out of our time together.
 Here are a few of the most common questions I receive, to consider before we schedule your initial session.

-• Yes, I see clients in my Longmont therapy office.
+Do you see clients in person?
+Yes, I see clients in my Longmont therapy office.
 I believe therapy is best conducted in a private setting, in-person, with minimal distractions.
 However, I understand that for a number of reasons, client may need to see me virtually.
 I offer a convenient way to choose in-person sessions, video sessions, or some hybrid of both.

-• We will discuss your goals, including what feels like an appropriate amount of sessions.
+How often do we meet?
+We will discuss your goals, including what feels like an appropriate amount of sessions.
 Most of my clients begin by seeing me weekly or biweekly.
 Therapy can be short-term or long-term, lasting weeks, months, or even years.
 You consent to each session, and we will celebrate your growth when our time comes to an end.

-• The cost of therapy depends on the frequency and duration of our time together.
+How much does therapy cost?
+The cost of therapy depends on the frequency and duration of our time together.
 My rate is $175 per 50-minute session.
 Payment is due at the time of service.
 I accept credit cards, debit cards, HSA/FSA cards, checks and cash payments.

-• I require at least 48-hour notice to cancel an appointment without being charged for the session.
+What is your cancellation policy?
+I require at least 48-hour notice to cancel an appointment without being charged for the session.
 Clients schedule sessions based on availability, and a session scheduled for one is a session made unavailable to another.
 Please let me know if scheduling challenges might compromise our time together.